nabonyimanajospin/projectpowerbi/README.md

 ---

-## 🍿 License
+## 🏁 Academic Declaration & License

-This work is for academic submission only — not for commercial use.
+📚 This project was developed as a Capstone assignment for **INSY 8413 – Introduction to Big Data Analytics** at AUCA.

-© 2025 Nabonyimana Jospin – INSY 8413 – All rights reserved.
+© 2025 Nabonyimana Jospin – All rights reserved.